SimpleFinance/simplespec/README.md

 foo.getNumber("two").returns(2)

 // .throws() will make the call throw the given exception.
-// Note: if Mockito complains about a checked exception being invalid,
+// Note: if Mockito complains about a checked exception being invalid, you'll
-//       you'll need to use .answersWith() to throw the exception instead foo.getNumber("dogs").throws(new NumberFormatException)
+// need to use .answersWith() to throw the exception instead. foo.getNumber("dogs").throws(new NumberFormatException)

 // .answersWith() will call the function you pass it and use its result